soundasleep/jevon.org/wiki/setting-up-master/slave-replication-from-an-existing-mysql-server.md

 Once you've got everything setup and running, edit `my.cnf` and disable `skip-slave-start`, and restart the MySQL server to make sure everything works OK.

 ==Lots of Duplicate entry errors==

+**Make sure that you aren't accidentally writing to your slave database!** Your slave database will have all the same users and permissions, so bad writes won't be noticed.

 # Check to see if the duplicate entries are of auto_increment fields and primary keys.
 Check to see if the data is already in the slave database.
 If so, you might be able to skip the failing query with `stop slave; set global sql_slave_skip_counter=2; start slave;`
 # If there are lots of duplicate primary keys, maybe the mysqldump failed.
 You can try temporarily setting (in `my.cnf`) `slave_skip_errors=1062` to get past the initial failing queries, and then turning it off while the slave catches up to master.